Development Status of the KIPM Detector Consortium: Phonon-Absorber-Assisted Kinetic Inductance Phonon-Mediated Detectors

 Like the current KIPM design, the PAA-KIPM detector uses many individual sensors, which we term PAA-KIDs.
 The inductor of a PAA-KID consists of a series array of many large area (100$\times$100 $\mu$m$^2$), thick (600 nm) Al phonon absorbers to obtain $\eta$ and an equal number of narrow (1-2 $\mu$m), short (2-10 $\mu$m), and thin (30-100 nm) segments of lower-$T_c$ material to reduce $V$ substantially.
 The low-$T_c$ segments have much higher kinetic inductance per square than the Al because they are thin films, and they also dominate the number of squares because they are narrow.
 A parallel-plate capacitor (PPC) with low-noise hydrogenated amorphous silicon (a-Si:H) dielectric, developed by members of our consortium~\cite{Defrance2024, Golwala2024}, completes the resonator, providing high capacitance per unit area and thus minimizing the inactive capacitor area.

 A key consideration in the PAA-KID design is the choice of low-$T_c$ material.
 A lower $\Delta$ yields a smaller coefficient in Eq~\ref{eq:qp_E_res} and improves trapping efficiency but could also result in a higher $n_\mathrm{qp}^*$ or a lower limit on readout power, which can degrade amplifier and/or TLS noise.
 The normal-state resistance per square of the low-$T_c$ material is also important, as higher values yield higher kinetic inductances and thus higher responsivity, but also a lower bifurcation power (onset of KI nonlinearity).
 We analyze the design in detail in~\cite{XiongLTD2025}, yielding an expected PAA-KID resolution of $\mathscr{O}$(1 meV) and, with 4\% area coverage providing $\eta$ = 35\%, a PAA-KIPM detector resolution on deposited energy of $\mathscr{O}$(10 meV).
 A gram-month exposure with such a detector will probe a DM-electron cross section of $\mathscr{O}(10^{-24}$ cm$^2$) at $m_\chi=$ 50 keV, a mass range that cannot be probed with non-phonon-mediated detectors.
-The PAA-KID would be a key element of a phonon iZIP design to probe into the neutrino fog at 0.3--5 GeV.
+The PAA-KID architecture would enable construction of a phonon-only iZIP-like detector to probe into the neutrino fog at 0.3--5 GeV.
+Again, these projections do not consider the low-energy excess phonon-only background.